formkit/docs-content/inputs/mask.md

 ### Unmasked values

-By default the value of a mask input includes the formatting provided via the `mask` prop.
-However, if you only need to raw values entered by the user you can use the `unmask-value` prop.
+By default, the value of a mask input includes the formatting provided via the `mask` prop.
+However, if you'd like the raw unmasked value with the string literals removed, you can use the `unmask-value` prop:

 <example
   name="Mask input - unmask value"